msburn/Project-1/README.md

 These Beats allow us to collect the following information from each machine:
 In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
 - Filebeat: monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing, such as the input change of a web file.
+[Filebeat](./Images/filebeatmodule.jpg)
-- MetricBeat: monitors your servers by collecting metrics from the system and services running on the server, such as Apache, etc.
+- MetricBeat: monitors your servers by collecting metrics from the system and services running on the server, such as Apache, etc. [Metricbeat](./Images/metricbeatmodule.jpg)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to filebeat-playbook.yml to /etc/ansible
+- Copy the install-elk.yml file to /etc/ansible/install-elk.yml
-- Update the install-elk.yml file to include “<IP_Address> ansible_python_interpreter=/usr/bin/python3”
+- Update the hosts file to include “<IP_Address> ansible_python_interpreter=/usr/bin/python3” under Webservers and Elk sections (on desired role).
 - Run the playbook, and navigate to http://13.77.124.52:5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
 Where do you copy it?